kstep/graphicsmagick/www/benchmarks.rst

     echo
     sleep 1
-  done
+  done 2>&1

 Test Results
 ============

-The test results are expressed as the image processing operation performed, the amount of wall-clock time it took for GraphicsMagick to execute it twenty times, the amount of wall-clock time it took for ImageMagick to execute it twenty times, and the ImageMagick time divided by the GraphicsMagick time.
+The test results are expressed as the image processing operation performed, the amount of wall-clock time it took for GraphicsMagick to execute it fourty times, the amount of wall-clock time it took for ImageMagick to execute it fourty times, and the ImageMagick time divided by the GraphicsMagick time.
 In order to understand the "IM/GM ratio" column, a value of 0.50 indicates that GM is half as fast as IM, a value of 1.00 indicates that GM and IM are the same speed, and a